katarzynasmoliniec/EmailClientJavaFx/README.md

 Model-View-Controller pattern for JavaFX applications

-Make coll skins for your app with JavaFX css

 Dynamically update your JavaFX themes

 Multi-threading in JavaFX: Tasks, Services, Threads, all with real examples, NOT Thread.wait()